 6.1.
 Proposed Lighting.
 Two types of lighting are proposed.
-The first is a polemounted light fixture the is 14-feet in height.
+The first is a pole-mounted light fixture the is 14-feet in height.
 The second is a wall/building mounted light that is 12-feet in height.
 The following table provides additional details about the lights, including location and quantity.
+Sheet 10 (Lighting Plan) has been revised to add an additional bollard light type proposed within the interior courtyard.

 Table 4: Proposed Lighting Name Style of Light Location Color Temp.
-Mounting Height Quantity A-1 Pole Mounted Perimeter of parking area on the opposite side of building ?
-14-feet 9 W-1 Building/Wall Mounted Around the outer perimeter of the proposed building } 12-feet 22
+Mounting Height Quantity A-۱ Pole Mounted Perimeter of parking area on the opposite side of building 3,000K 14-feet 9 W-1 Building/Wall Mounted Around the outer perimeter of the proposed building 3,000K 12-feet 22 B-1 Bollard Courtyard 4,000K 3-feet 4